Dick Smothers

 Richard Remick Smothers (born November 20, 1938) is an American actor, comedian, composer, and musician, best known as one half of the folk‑comedy duo the Smothers Brothers, alongside his older brother Tom Smothers.

 Early life

-Smothers was born in New York City in 1938, the son of Ruth (née Remick), a homemaker, and Thomas B. Smothers, an Army officer who died as a prisoner of war of the Japanese in April 1945.
+Smothers was born in New York City in 1938, the son of Ruth, a homemaker, and Thomas B. Smothers, an Army officer who died as a prisoner of war of the Japanese in April 1945.
 His middle name, Remick, originates from his mother's maiden name.

 After moving to Southern California, Dick attended Verdugo Hills High School in Tujunga, California, and graduated from Redondo Union High School in Redondo Beach, California, and later attended San Jose State University, then called San Jose State College.
 At SJSC, Smothers participated as a distance runner for the track team, coached by Lloyd (Bud) Winter.

 Career

 The Smothers Brothers

 The Smothers Brothers formed in the late 1950s and appeared on numerous television shows, including two shows of their own: The Smothers Brothers Show, a sitcom from 1965 to 1966; and The Smothers Brothers Comedy Hour, a variety show in 1967.
 The show was cancelled by CBS on April 4, 1969.
 After filing a lawsuit, the Smothers were given $776,300.
 Though he often aided Tom with various subjects which were deemed controversial, Dick was in reality "more conservative politically" than his older brother was, with Tom stating in 2006, "We still disagree about everything."